September 19, 2022

 Two giant mistakes

-In hindsight though, I probably should have just hung out in this large town for an hour and grabbed lunch while I had plenty of dining options.
+In hindsight, though, I probably should have just hung out in this large town for an hour and grabbed lunch while I had plenty of dining options.
 Or, at a minimum, I should have at least stopped at the grocery store I passed on the way out of town and grabbed myself some snacks.
 The only food I had left in my pack was a small bag of pistachios.
-I needed to start carrying more food to tide me over during these longer 10-15 km stretches between towns.
+I definitely needed to begin carrying more food to tide me over during these longer 10-15 km stretches between towns.

 Once I got back on track, the rest of my walk out of Markina-Xemein was a lovely one.
-It paralleled a creek much of the way utilizing a developed urban walking path.
+It paralleled a creek much of the way, utilizing a developed urban walking path.
 The large trees lining the path shaded me from the warm sunshine, and flat ground meant I was making excellent time.

 I was dripping in sweat by the time I walked into Bolivar, and then I laid eyes on the electronic kiosk in the town square.
 The current temperature was 28°C (or 82°F).
 Warm for a September afternoon, for sure.
 But I swear it felt at least 10 degrees hotter to me!
-My decision was made.
-I was heading to the restaurant first and getting myself a cold beer.
+My decision was now made.
+I was 100% heading to the restaurant first and getting myself a cold beer.

 Cerrado.